Fogarty Foundation Assist EdConnect to Reach New Training Heights

 “We are committed to providing volunteers with additional opportunities to participate in professional learning, which can be done online and in person.
 Each year EdConnect conducts an evaluation survey which seeks to understand what volunteers and member schools identify as necessary additional training.
 The 2020 survey indicated strong results and the new funding arrangement will concentrate on three main areas of training,” she explains.

-- Supporting Children with Additional Needs
+- Training to support Children with Additional Needs

 “Firstly, an online training module will be developed and will cover the areas of, understanding reading development and supporting strategies to build reading skills.
 The online module will significantly improve accessibility to training for volunteers.”